phospodka/slackhub/README.md

 * add enabled disable support for the user
 * finish branch subscription functionality
 * add any missing support for mentions
-* figure out how to have the bot pm you, not from slackbot; there has to be a way
 * add some sort of logging
+* add web hook processing instead of relying on channel scraping (maybe keep as a fallback)
 * tests ;_;
+* figure out how to make this installable